Call for Papers

 – The panel organizer will receive an automatic email after your upload

-– If the panel organizer accepted your paper abstract it will be published on our website
+– When the panel organizer accepted your paper abstract you will receive an email that your proposal was published on our website

 – In the upcoming months you can email your full paper to the panel organizer